 Abstract submissions are invited for the International Conference on Nanostructured Materials (NANO 2020), being held from 7-10 July 2020 at the Melbourne Convention and Exhibition Centre.

-The deadline for abstract submission is 9:00AM AEDT 8 November 2019.
+The deadline for abstract submission has been extended until 9:00AM AEDT 1 December 2019.

 Abstracts for NANO 2020 must be submitted under one of the following symposia topics:

 - Nanostructure in Light Alloys